zfoh/haskell-beginners-projects/memegen/codelab/memegen_codelab.md

 ```

 This might take a while.
 Stack is downloading all required libraries to make an
-isolated development sandbox (so that we avoid colisions with system installed
+isolated development sandbox (so that we avoid collisions with system installed
 library versions).
 After it is completed, try to build and run the code to get
 a bit more familiar with Stack: